Djibouti: Culture

 Djiboutian attire reflects the region's hot and arid climate.
 When not dressed in Western clothing such as jeans and T-shirts, men typically wear the macawiis, which is a traditional sarong-like garment worn around the waist.
-Many nomadic people wear a loosely wrapped white cotton robe called a tobe that goes down to about the knee, with the end thrown over the shoulder (much like a Roman toga).
+Many nomadic people wear a loosely wrapped white cotton robe called a tobe that goes down to about the knee, with the end thrown over the shoulder.

 Women typically wear the dirac, which is a long, light, diaphanous voile dress made of cotton or polyester that is worn over a full-length half-slip and a bra.
 Married women tend to sport head-scarves referred to as shash and often cover their upper body with a shawl known as garbasaar.
-Unmarried or young women, however, do not always cover their heads.
+Unmarried or young women do not always cover their heads.
 Traditional Arabian garb such as the male jellabiya (jellabiyaad in Somali) and the female jilbāb is also commonly worn.
 For some occasions such as festivals, women may adorn themselves with specialized jewelry and head-dresses similar to those worn by the Berber tribes of the Maghreb.

 A lot of Djibouti's original art is passed on and preserved orally, mainly through song.
 Many examples of Islamic, Ottoman, and French influences can also be noted in the local buildings, which contain plasterwork, carefully constructed motifs, and calligraphy.